-The term dark tourism was coined in the 1990s by scholars Malcolm Foley and J John Lennon in an article analysing the pilgrimage of tourists to the sites associated with President John F Kennedy's assassination.
-In introducing the term, they highlight ethical issues and concerns about host and visitor consumption and exploitation of the dark event: Dark tourism is the term adopted by the authors for these phenomena which encompass the presentation and consumption (by visitors) of real and commodified death and disaster sites.
+The term 'dark tourism' was coined in the 1990s by scholars Malcolm Foley and J. John Lennon in an article analysing the pilgrimage of tourists to the sites associated with President John F. Kennedy's assassination.
+In introducing the term, they highlight

+Dark Tourism is the term adopted by the authors for these phenomena which encompass the presentation and consumption (by visitors) of real and commodified death and disaster sites.
 These visitors may have been motivated to undertake a visit by a desire to experience the reality behind the media images and/or by a personal association with inhumanity.
 The phenomena raise ethical issues over the status and nature of objects, the extent of their interpretation, the appropriate political and managerial response and the nature of the experience as perceived by visitors, victims (and their relatives) and local residents.
-The possibilities for exploitation of a "dark" event and the period within which issues of taste prevail over economic considerations are complex and culturally specific, both for host and visitor communities.
-(Foley & Lennon 1996: 198)
+The possibilities for exploitation of a 'dark' event and the period within which issues of taste prevail over economic considerations are complex and culturally specific, both for host and visitor communities (198).

-However, as Rudi Hartmann et al (2018) highlight, the term dark tourism is part of a much larger area of scholarship that includes Chris Rojek's earlier conversation about 'black spots' (270) and precedes Anthony Seaton's term 'thanatourism' (270).
-Where Foley and Lennon contend dark tourism is an expression of the postmodern condition, relying on the 'centrality of media and technology' (1996: 199), Seaton suggests that historical examples of thanatopsis (defined as 'contemplation of death') demonstrate that people have been visiting sites associated with death and trauma since the Middle Ages (1996: 240).
+However, as Rudi Hartmann, Lennon, Reynolds et. al. highlight, the term 'dark tourism' is part of a much larger area of scholarship that includes Chris Rojek's earlier conversation about 'black spots' and precedes Anthony Seaton's term 'thanatourism' (270).
+Where Foley and Lennon contend dark tourism is an expression of the postmodern condition, relying on the 'centrality of media and technology' (199), Seaton suggests that historical examples of thanatopsis (defined as 'contemplation of death') demonstrate that people have been visiting sites associated with death and trauma since the Middle Ages (240).
 Indeed, Seaton defines thanatourism far more generically than dark tourism, describing it as:

-travel to a location wholly, or partially, motivated by the desire for actual or symbolic encounters with death, particularly, but not exclusively, violent death, which may, to a varying degree be activated by the person-specific features of those whose deaths are its focal objects.
-(Seaton 1996: 240)
+travel to a location wholly, or partially, motivated by the desire for actual or symbolic encounters with death, particularly, but not exclusively, violent death, which may, to a varying degree be activated by the person-specific features of those whose deaths are its focal objects (240).

 Poetry has its most obvious links to thanatourism in its use of elegy and its appeal to the sublime.
-However, as Sagar Singh notes:

-When Thomas Gray wrote the poem, "Elegy Written in a Country Churchyard", he was not attracted to the graves for the sake of vicariously experiencing a "dark" moment, but to praise the dead and forgotten rural people.
-(Singh 2019: 43)
+However, as Sagar Singh notes, 'When Thomas Gray wrote the poem, "Elegy Written in a Country Churchyard," he was not attracted to the graves for the sake of vicariously experiencing a "dark" moment, but to praise the dead and forgotten rural people' (2019: 43).
 In this way, elegy traditionally aims to honour the deceased, rather than revel in death's obliqueness.
-Importantly, Singh argues, an appeal to dark tourism does not always have to be interpreted as pejorative, stating 'a lot of "dark tourism" explains the emotion of love for heritage, "personal" and cultural' (2019: 44).
+Importantly, Singh argues, an appeal to dark tourism does not always have to be interpreted as pejorative, stating 'a lot of "dark tourism" explains the emotion of love for heritage, "personal" and cultural' (44).
 Therefore, visiting a person's grave and writing about the experience for publication is not always exploitative or unethical.
 It can be an expression of love or peace; a heartfelt tribute.